T of C

 B. Qin Melodies

-The original tablature is a scroll in long-hand tablature hand-written by someone in the Tang dynasty; at both the front and back of the scroll is the indication Jieshi Diao You Lan (Stone-Tablet Melody Secluded Orchid).
-In front of the tablature is a short preface that explains that the tablature has been transmitted from Qiu Ming (493-590).
-The original document was preserved at the Jinko-In Temple in the Nishigamo section of Kyoto, Japan;2 it is the world's oldest surviving notation for a qin melody.
+The original tablature is a scroll in long-hand tablature hand-copied by someone during the Tang dynasty; at both the front and back of the scroll title is given as Jieshi Diao You Lan.
+In front of the tablature is a short preface that explains that the tablature had been transmitted from Qiu Ming (493-590).
+The original document was preserved at the Jinko-In Temple in the Nishigamo section of Kyoto, Japan;3 it is the world's oldest surviving notation for a qin melody.

-Coming to the Jin dynasty (265-420),6 this melody also found use as a dance tune (see YFSJ, Folio 54, in particular Jin period songs to accompany dance7).
-In the Music Annals in the History of the Southern Qi Dynasty (479-502) it says, "Jieshi, a poem by the Wu emperor of the Wei dynasty (Cao Cao), was used during the Jin as the Jieshi Dance.
+Coming to the Jin dynasty (265-420),10 this (Jieshi) melody also found use as a dance tune (see YFSJ, Folio 54, in particular for Jin period songs to accompany dance10).
+The Music Annals in the History of the Southern Qi Dynasty (479-502) say, "Jieshi, a poem by the Wu emperor of the Wei dynasty (Cao Cao), was used during the Jin for the Jieshi Dance.
 Its lyrics are in four zhang."
-The so-called lyrics in four zhang are precisely the four songs written by Cao Cao.8 Among the matching songs the four sections were called four jie; in qin melodies these are called four pai.9 In the surviving You Lan in the jieshi mode tablature, at the end of each pai the words are written out "pai ends", or "pai ends, big rest".
+The so-called lyrics in four zhang are precisely the four songs attributed to Cao Cao.
+Among the matching songs the four sections were called four jie; in qin melodies these are called four pai.11 In the surviving Jieshi Diao You Lan tablature, at the end of each pai the words are written out "pai ends", or "pai ends, big rest".
 Altogether this happens in four places, so this is exactly four pai, and one can see that this originated in the ancient matching song.
-The (Five Jin) Song Poems to Accompany Dance in Yuefu Shiji introduces five bian (segments) accompanying dance during the Jin dynasty.
-Jieshi is one of these.10 (After listing the five) it adds, "The Qi state pared down many old lyrics, and gave them names according to the melodies."
-This Jieshi Melody got its name exactly because it carried on the tradition of the Wei and Jin periods.
+The (Five Jin) Song Poems to Accompany Dance in Yuefu Shiji introduce five pian (segments) accompanying dance during the Jin dynasty.
+Jieshi is one of these.12 (After listing the five) it adds, "The Qi state pared down many old lyrics, and gave them names according to the melodies."
+This Jieshi Melody got its name exactly because it carried on a tradition from the Wei and Jin periods.

-Bao Zhao12 (414?-466) was an outstanding poet of the period of Northern and Southern dynasties.
+Bao Zhao14 (414?-466) was an outstanding poet of the Northern and Southern dynasties period.
 His output of more than 200 poems contains more than 80 Yuefu song lyrics, including Lyrics to Accompany Dance and Lyrics for Qin Melodies; his composition You Lan is one of the Lyrics for Qin Melodies.

 232 3 5 / 7 6 5 / 5 /

 Coming to the second and third sections, this is developed, doing more to deepen its expression.
-Especially under the serious oppressive restraint he profoundly sighs, causing people to feel very deep emotions:14
+Especially under the serious oppressive restraint he profoundly sighs, causing people to feel very deep emotions:16

 7 23 / 4# 5 / 7 6 / 55

-Comparing Bao Zhao's You Lan to the Yi Lan Cao of which Qin Cao said Confucius "himself was aggrieved because he did not live in an appropriate time; so he borrowed words about the orchid," their mood have similarities, and so when the person of the Tang period copied the (You Lan) tablature he printed in the heading the words "also called Yi Lan".15 However, the existing qin melodies Jieshi Melody You Lan and Yi Lan have few musical similarities.
-One should say they are two compositions from two different periods and are not concerned with each other.
+Comparing Bao Zhao's You Lan to the Yi Lan Cao, Qin Cao said Confucius "himself was aggrieved because he did not live in an appropriate time; so he borrowed words about the orchid," their moods have similarities, and so when the person of the Tang period copied the (You Lan) tablature he printed in the heading the words "also called Yi Lan".17 However, the existing qin melodies called Jieshi Melody You Lan and those called Yi Lan have few musical similarities.
+One should say they are two creations from two different periods and are not concerned with each other.
 (Yi Lan) is an imitation by a later person who borrowed Confucius name, and one should not confuse things by talking about it together with the Jieshi Melody You Lan.

-The musical styles of You Lan and of the Chu melody Guangling San16 have very few similarities; whether in the musical structure or in the type of scale, both are completely different.
-For example (You Lan) uses the notes 7, 3, 4# and 4 in its melody, and so forth.
-These special points give it a similarity to the qin melody Xiao Hujia.17 It seems that (You Lan) is music from Longxi in the north as transmitted to the south, and so it displays some connections the music of ethnic groups in the north.
+The musical styles of You Lan and of the Chu melody Guangling San18 have very few similarities; whether in the musical structure or in the type of scale, both are completely different.
+For example (You Lan) uses the notes 7, 3, 4# and 4 in its melody, and so forth (see table).
+These special points give it a similarity to the qin melody Xiao Hujia.19 It seems that (You Lan) is music from Longxi in the north as transmitted to the south, and so it displays some connections the music of ethnic groups in the north.

-The tablature style of You Lan is very old, preserving the original longhand tablature tablature written method in which one musical note usually needs to use several words for clear representation.
-Using longhand tablature you write out which finger of the left hand is placed on which string in which position, and thus strictly determine the pitch and color; and the right hand's stroke techniques and method of play are indicated so as to determine how rhythmic notes and grace notes are played.
+The tablature style of You Lan is very old, preserving the original longhand tablature written method in which each musical note usually needs to use several characters for clear representation.
+Using longhand tablature you write out which finger of the left hand is placed on which string in which position, and thus strictly determine the pitch and color; and the right hand's stroke techniques and method of play are indicated so as to give an indication of how rhythmic notes and grace notes are played.
 Looking at it today, this method of writing tablature seems naturally vexing, but for those days it was the most advanced method.
 It rather accurately and precisely recorded the progress of the melody.
 Many qin pieces are dependent on (the modern version of that tablature) for their preservation, and other music pieces because they didn't have such a way of being written down are all lost.

-Cao Rou18 and others like him during the Tang dynasty began simplifying this longhand tablature, which came to be called simplified tablature.
+Cao Rou20 and others like him during the Tang dynasty began simplifying this longhand tablature, which came to be called shorthand tablature.
 For example (the 14 characters used to describe) "the left thumb placed on the seventh position of the fifth string while the right index finger plucks the fifth string outwards" can be expressed in one cluster (shown).
-Most existing qin tablature is written using this simplified tablature.
+Most existing qin tablature is written using this shorthand tablature.
 The only exception is the Jieshi Melody You Lan.
-It is the ancestor of simplified tablature, having great historical value.19
+It is the ancestor of shorthand tablature, having great historical value.21

 (Return to top)